4 ways to damage your laptop battery

 That's it, you now know our tips and tricks to be able to conserve your battery over time.
 The main thing to do is therefore to manage the charging cycles to avoid typing too much into it.

-The second thing to do is simply to avoid excessive temperature differences which can also quickly damage your batteries.
+The second thing to do is simply to avoid excessive temperature variations which can also quickly damage your batteries.
 However, we must see one thing that remains inevitable.

 Indeed, even if you religiously apply all these tips, your battery will eventually wear out.
-As it is used, it will decrease in autonomy, but by applying all these tips you should be able to guarantee yourself a few years of peace of mind.
+As it is used, its autonomy will decrease, but by applying all these tips you should be able to guarantee yourself a few years of peace of mind.